home-assistant/home-assistant.io/source/_integrations/webmin.markdown

 [Webmin](https://webmin.com) is a web-based interface for the system administration of Unix-like servers.

-This {% term integration %} provides sensors for monitoring the CPU usage, memory usage, and disk usage of your server.
+This {% term integration %} provides sensors for monitoring the CPU and memory usage of your server.

 {% include integrations/config_flow.md %}